[Featured Image Description: Book cover for ‘Why Johnny Doesn’t Flap.’ The rest of the images in this post are book covers from the preceding text].

 Did you enjoy this article and learn something new?

 Consider supporting my work on Patreon, so I can continue to help parents & educators like you raise the next generation of kind & brilliant leaders..
-For as little as $1 a month, you can get access to exclusive bonus content, sneak peeks, and free resources you can’t find anywhere else.
+For as little as $1 a month, you can make BFL accessible for families everywhere and get access to exclusive bonus content that you can’t find anywhere else.